bscotch/favro-sdk/README.md

   - 🔜 Create a comment
   - 🔜 List comments
   - 🔜 Delete a comment
+  - 🔜 Add an attachment to a comment
   - ❓ Update a comment
 - ❓ Activities